Sean Murphy Player Props: Braves vs. Mets

 Sean Murphy At The Plate

-- Among qualified hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 13th, and he is 10th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 14th, and he is seventh in the league in slugging.

-- He has homered in 20.0% of his games this season, and 5.3% of his trips to the plate.
+- He has hit a long ball in 21.6% of his games this season, and 5.7% of his trips to the plate.

-- In 19 games this year (38.0%), Murphy has picked up an RBI, and in nine of those games (18.0%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Murphy has driven home a run in 20 games this season (39.2%), including more than one RBI in 19.6% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 23 of 50 games this season, and more than once 6 times.
+- He has scored a run in 24 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.